• Release History

 3. Adding a Note

 Similar to the template above, the note is static as well, so we include its ID in the XML as well.
+Since this is our last docpart, we can also add the closing <docparts> and <doc> tag to it.

-Figure 6: The XML for our Note
+Figure 8: The XML for our Note docpart

 Finishing up